 - Or is it a breach of availability and is the data no longer accessible?

 - What data has potentially been leaked?

-If you know which data has been leaked, you can estimate whether the data leak poses a risk to the rights and freedoms of the data subjects.
+If you know which data has been leaked, you can estimate whether the data breach poses a risk to the rights and freedoms of the data subjects.
 If there is no risk, you do not have to report the data breach to the data subjects.
 Do not underestimate these risks.
 Even innocent personal data can be extremely valuable in the wrong hands.

 - What state is the data in?

 Is the personal data encrypted and is the key still secure?
 Then you do not have to report it, unless this means that you have lost access to the data yourself.
 If that is the case, you are dealing with a breach of availability.
 Another example is password leaks.
 For example, have only the salted hashes (a technique to make decryption more difficult) of passwords been leaked?
 You do not have to report that.
 This kind of hashed data leak is not likely to happen.